sheikhshahnawaz41299/Twrp-Builder-github-action/README.md

--this script for who want to build twrp/shrp/pbrp and they dont have a pc with good performance
+-this script for who want to build twrp/shrp/pbrp and he dont have a pc with good performance

 -So to run it you need to froke or reclone to your repo